roumail/markdown-cv/index.md

         <li>Deliver biweekly sprint review update on deliverables status</li>
         <li>Analyze time series data collected from equipment sensors and visually summarize golden batch insights</li>
         <li>Performed a thorough model validation and hyperparameter tuning exercise before recommending model insights be tested in a live production environment</li>
+        <li>Created hierarchical bayesian regression model using brms to quantify uncertainty in regression parameter estimates while accounting for hierarchical structure of data</li>
-        <li>Created (bayesian) and tree-based regression models to quantify impact of process changes and predict batch performance</li>
+        <li>Created tree-based regression models to quantify impact of process changes and predict batch performance</li>
         <li>Supporting the mentoring and training of junior data science profiles on the project</li>
       </ul>
     </li>